 For other, more complex issues with your AC or central air system, you’ll likely need to consult with a professional.
 Larger issues can be things like refrigerant leaks, compressor failure, and air duct leaks.
 In some cases, a new AC system may be necessary.
 However, the team at R.W.
 LaPine will always work with you to find solutions that are in your budget.

 At R.W.
 LaPine, we have the tools, knowledge, and experience necessary to address all issues with AC systems.
 Whether you have a refrigerant leak, poor air quality, or warm air blowing from your unit, we can help.
+Since 1944, we’ve worked with Kalamazoo residents to ensure their homes stay cool, comfortable, and safe.

 So, if you’ve noticed your system isn’t blowing cool air, we encourage you to reach out to us today.
 With experience working on a wide range of HVAC systems, we’ll walk you through your issues, discuss your options, and get your cooling system back in action.